-Later that night word spread that this Jesus was arrested in a garden just outside the city.
-Poof, just like that, another would-be savior to add to the long list of wannabe’s before him.
+Later that night, word spread that this Jesus was arrested in a garden just outside the city.
+Poof, just like that, another would-be saviour to add to the long list of wannabe’s before him.

 SHIT!
 I knew better.
 I shouldn’t have believed the hype.... and yet, there was something that seemed different about him.
 Something that gave me cause to risk hoping again.

 You know what?
-I’m not just angry, I’m furious.
+I’m not just angry.
+I’m furious.
 My soul is ablaze in rage.
-I’m sick and tired living under the greasy thumb of Rome and all these snake oil salesmen peddling fantasies of liberation, hope, and faith - such bullshit!!
+I’m sick and tired of living under the greasy thumb of Rome and all these snake oil salesmen peddling fantasies of liberation, hope, and faith - such bullshit!!

-At one point the officials took this Jesus guy away, and in a while, they brought him back - scourged and beaten to a pulp.
+At one point, the officials took this Jesus guy away, and in a while, they brought him back - beaten to a pulp.
 The crowd cheered as this blood-drenched man was paraded before us.
 But... it wasn’t good enough.

-The Roman’s didn’t get it.
+The Romans didn’t get it.
 They couldn’t understand the fomenting rage.
 This rage couldn’t be assuaged without violence - without murder.
 They tried a bait and switch - a swap.
 To release Jesus or another revolutionary, Barabbas.
 In our mounting rage, we weren’t to be distracted.
-The atmosphere had been chummed with self-righteousness, dashed hopes over and over again, helplessness, religious piety and political rhetoric - it took nothing to ignite the collective rage - it burned so hot, so fast... it wouldn’t be quenched by anything less than this Jesus’ last drop of blood.
+The atmosphere had been chummed with self-righteousness, dashed hopes over and over again, helplessness, religious piety and political rhetoric - nothing quite like these to ignite the collective rage.
+It burned so hot, so fast... it wouldn’t be quenched by anything less than this Jesus’ last drop of blood.

-Pilate, the ol’ boy looked baffled.
+Pilate, the ol’ boy, looked baffled.
 He looked genuinely frightened.
-He’d seen angry mobs before and knew all too well that to not deal with it could lead to full-on mass rebellion.
-Rumour had it that Rome would not be happy.
+He’d seen angry mobs before and knew all too well that not dealing with it could lead to full-on mass rebellion.
+The powers that be in Rome would definitely not be happy.

 “CRUCIFY HIM!!
 CRUCIFY HIM!!”

 Pilate recoiled by the force of the demonic response.
-As I reflect on his action, it strikes me that a seasoned Roman leader would recoil at such vicious sentiment.
-This too should have been a clue but by this time I was already lost in my own rage and the caught up in the toxicity and intoxication of the mob.
+As I reflect on his action, it strikes me that a seasoned Roman leader would not be phased by such vicious sentiment.
+This was different.
+This, too, should have been a clue, but by this time, I was already lost in my own rage and caught up in the toxicity and intoxication of the mob.